-Named executor of an estate in North Carolina
+Named executor of an estate in North Carolina | North Carolina Probate-Estate-Trust Administration Lawyer

 When you plan for how your estate is administered after your death, naming an executor of your will is an important step to take.
 After your death, your executor, among other things, will be responsible for using your financial assets and property to pay off any remaining debt and any taxes you may owe.

 Whether you are considering who to assign as your executor or have been asked to be an executor, knowing the qualifications for this responsibility is essential.
 The probate lawyers at Carolina Family Estate Planning are here to answer any questions you may have about North Carolina’s executor qualifications.
-We also put together a free guide to help give you an overview of the estate administration process in plain English.
-You can download your copy of our free guide, Understanding Estate Administration.
+We also put together a free guide to help you gain an overview of the estate administration process in plain English.
+You can download a copy of our free guide, Understanding Estate Administration.

 What Is an Executor?